modbas/mad76/doc/race/race.md

     Pi 5 and navigate to <http://localhost:8082>.

--   You may pass the control of car 0 back to autonomous driving by switching off the XBox controller.
+-   You may pass the control of car 0 back to autonomous driving by switching off the Xbox controller.

 [^1]: frank.traenkle@hs-heilbronn.de